0xInfty/Autoguided/README.md

 ### Acknowledgments

 We thank T. Karras et al for sharing their ["Guiding a diffusion model with a bad version of itself"](https://arxiv.org/abs/2406.02507) research and ["EDM2 and Autoguidance"](https://github.com/NVlabs/edm2) code, licensed under CC BY-NC-SA 4.0.

+We also thank T. Evans, N. Parthasarathy et al for sharing their ["Data curation via joint example selection further accelerates multimodal learning"](https://dl.acm.org/doi/10.5555/3737916.3742401) research and a detailed description of their JEST method.